nekoium/lumenfold/README.md

 - Lumenfold wordmark.
 - Folder tree and breadcrumb navigation.
 - Add source and create-folder actions.
-- Source and note files with selected state.
+- Source, note, and instrument files with selected state.

 ### Center: Source and question workspace